Visualization of cylindrical resonances: Visualizing the mode distribution

-The argument can be extended to more complex cases\cite{redwood} but the more general approach is to solve the wave equation with adequate boundary conditions\cite{redwood,balanis,morse}, leading to Eq.~\eqref{resFreq} for a closed cylindrical resonator of length $l$ and radius $a$:
+The geometric argument can be extended to more complex cases\cite{redwood} but the more general approach is to solve the wave equation with adequate boundary conditions\cite{redwood,balanis,morse}, leading to Eq.~\eqref{resFreq} for a closed cylindrical resonator of length $l$ and radius $a$:

 Here, $\alpha_{mn}=x'_{mn}/\pi$, with $x'_{mn}$ being the $n^\text{th}$ zero of $J'_m(x)$, the first derivative of the Bessel function of the first kind and order $m$.
+Eq.~\eqref{resFreq} results from imposing the boundary conditions for a completely closed resonator on the solutions of either the scalar or vector wave equation.
+For instance, the electric field verifies Eq.~\eqref{waveEq} and must be normal to the boundaries, which is true if the latter are perfect conductors and can be written $\hat{n}\times\vec{E}=0$.
+For an acoustic pressure field, $p$ would replace $\vec{E}$ in Eq.~\eqref{waveEq} and the velocity of the particles cannot be normal to the boundary, which can be written as $\hat{n}\cdot\vec{\nabla}p=0$.

 For acoustic resonances, it is customary\cite{morse} to index the zeros $n=0, 1, 2...$ whereas for electromagnetic resonances $n=1, 2, 3...$ is used\cite{balanis}.
 Although that is ultimately a matter of notation, there is a clear reason supporting that convention, which is related to whether the trivial solution should be included as a root of $J'_m(x)=0$ and is explained in the documentation of the supplements\cite{supplements}.
-For a similar reason, $n_z=0$ must be excluded for TE modes.
-For transverse magnetic TM modes, the zeros of $J_m(x)$ appear instead of those of $J'_m(x)$.
+For a similar reason, $n_z=0$ must be excluded for transverse electric (hereafter, TE) modes.
+For transverse magnetic (hereafter, TM) modes, the zeros of $J_m(x)$ appear instead of those of $J'_m(x)$.

 The fact that the modes are evanescent below their resonant frequency\cite{redwood} is represented by the inequality $f\geq f_{m,n,n_z}$.
 Along with Eq.~(\ref{resFreq}), it represents the region under an ellipse with semi-axes $2fa/c$ and $2fl/c$ on the $\alpha_{mn},n_z$-plane.
 This suggests drawing a plot like Fig.~\ref{modeDist}, where each mode is represented by a point and those that can actually resonate are contained in the green-shaded area.
 From them, those near the border (the solid green curve) are more likely to be excited, but ultimately that depends on the feed.
 A general description of how that happens is provided in section~\ref{coupling}.